 Cart Lock-Down is one of the most useful features of Golf Pilot for most golf courses because it can indeed keep assets from being misused and lost.
 Even though guests may have gotten in after closing, the system prevents them from taking the vehicles for joyrides.

-The features of Golf Pilot, however, were not made only for the golf course side of the equation.
-Most of them were designed specifically to enhance the enjoyment of golfers during their games.
-For instance, golfers have the power to view localized maps of the course and calculate distances from anywhere on the map to the golf cart.
+Golf Pilot is designed specifically to enhance the enjoyment of golfers during their games.
+For instance, golfers have the power to view localized maps of the course.
+And it can calculate distances from anywhere on the map to the golf cart.
 It will even point out locations of interest, such as the clubhouse.

 Also, golfers have the ability to contact staff at any time with questions or to order food and beverages in more than 60 languages.
 Many courses will then deliver the orders directly to the golf cart’s current location, eliminating the need to stop and wait.

-One drawback that had to be overcome with the hardware was its susceptibility to adverse weather conditions, but together, GPS Systems and Samsung developed a rugged case with an IP55 rating that makes the Galaxy Tab 3 resistant to dust and water.
-The electric control unit for Golf Pilot also prevents the system from impacting the golf cart’s battery, which could otherwise void the manufacturer’s warranty.
+One initial drawback was its susceptibility to adverse weather conditions.
+But together, GPS Systems and Samsung developed a rugged case with an IP55 rating.
+This case makes the Galaxy Tab 3 resistant to dust and water.
+The electric control unit for Golf Pilot also prevents the system from impacting the golf cart’s battery.
+Impacting the battery could otherwise void the manufacturer’s warranty.

 “It’s a unique system that separates the charging of the cart, device, and electronic control unit,” said Pierce.
 “After a full charge, Golf Pilot on the Samsung Galaxy Tab 3 can run for between 12 and 14 hours.
 That’s about three rounds of golf.”

-An optional accessory that is available without any additional cost provides set-the-pin functionality.
-A greenkeeper can view an area of the course through the Galaxy Tab 3 and move the flag to the exact spot on the green where the new pin position has been cut.
-The data is then relayed to a cloud server so it can be uploaded at the beginning of the next day.
+A no-cost option provides set-the-pin functionality.
+A greenkeeper can view an area of the course through the Galaxy Tab 3.
+He can then move the flag to the exact spot on the green where the new pin position is.

-Golf Pilot was first tested at RACV Healesville Resort in 2012, but by the first months of 2014, it had been installed at nine separate golf courses in Australia and New Zealand.
+Samsung Golf Pilot was first tested at RACV Healesville Resort in 2012.
+But by the first months of 2014, it was available in nine golf courses in Australia and New Zealand.
 About a dozen other courses had then installed Golf Pilot by the end of the same year.

-“In the short time Golf Pilot has been in use, clubs have already reported a decrease in course damage and have received praise from golfers on the solution’s functionality.
-Particularly the ability to operate in a language other than English and the anti-glare screen of the Samsung Galaxy Tab 3 when used outdoors,” stated Pierce.
+“In the short time Golf Pilot has been in use, clubs have already reported a decrease in course damage.
+And they have received praise from golfers on the solution’s functionality.
+It has the ability to operate in a language other than English.
+And the anti-glare screen of the Samsung Galaxy Tab 3 is great when used outdoors,” stated Pierce.

 He concluded by saying that Australia is only the product’s test market.
 After having surpassed projections, the company is seeking partnerships with major international golf-cart manufacturers to produce customized golf carts.